-7. Failure to Attend
+7) Failure to Attend

-A student who fails to attend a scheduled hearing, after receiving notice that he/she has been accused of violating the Code and after receiving appropriate notification of the hearing, may be subject to further disciplinary action by the Dean of Student Services.
+A student who fails to attend a scheduled hearing, after receiving notice that they have been accused of violating the Code and after receiving appropriate notification of the hearing, may be subject to further disciplinary action by the Associate Vice President for Student Affairs.
 Under these circumstances, the Hearing Officer or the Hearing Panel may elect to proceed with the hearing without the Accused Student and render a decision based on the evidence presented.